ssciwr/sustainable_development_course/unit2/STEPS.md

 I also use these relevant extensions additionally, which may be useful to you: GitHub Pull Requests and Issues; Preview; Python; Pylance; YAML

+To review notebooks on GitHub, you can use the [reviewnb](https://www.reviewnb.com/) GitHub extension.
 ## Linting
 First, install the linter:
 ```